tykel/khepra-vm/CPU.md

 *Note: Indirect byte accesses (modes `7,b,e`) are PC relative.
 They allow accesses from `[PC-128]` to `[PC+127]`.*

+The instructions follow Intel convention, that is: `OP TO, FROM`

-We notice that instructions using Implicit mode are only one byte long, even though the addressing mode field runs into byte 2 of the instruction.
+We notice that instructions using the implicit Void mode are only one byte long, even though the addressing mode field runs into byte 2 of the instruction.
 This is because the first four instructions use implicit mode *only*, so if bits 2-3 are `0`, we stop fetching bytes for the instruction.